CJSatnarine/CJSatnarine/README.md

 - :books: Linguistics, History, Philosophy, Literature

 I am trying to learn a lot of things that relate to the above interests.
 I am also trying to relearn a lot of things I'm rusty with.
 Currently, I am focussing on learning **OpenGL** and shader programming, as well as relearning **Blender**.
-My [portfolio website](https://cjsatnarine.github.io/) is slowly being updated to check that out if you're interested!
+My [portfolio website](https://cjsatnarine.github.io/) is slowly being updated so check that out if you're interested!

 Feel free to contact me on:
 - Discord: `.just_cj`